DutchessNicole/growatt_mqtt/README.md

 # Growatt MQTT

+Forked from a fork, there is still code that needs to be cleaned up.
+Currently, inverter status (0 idle, 1 active, 3 error), actual power (Watt) and PV voltage work and tested on a Growatt MIC 1500TL-X inverter.

+Original read.me:

 _This is still a work in progress 14-09-2019._

 This application is build for an ESP8266, tested on NodeMCU.